shivjm/metrics-api/README.md

 ## Performance Notes

-To minimize overhead, the nodes in the linked lists are represented as bare objects conforming to interfaces (thanks to TypeScript), eliding the need to run constructors or follow prototypes.
+To minimize overhead, the nodes in the linked lists are represented as plain objects conforming to interfaces (thanks to TypeScript), eliding the need to run constructors or follow prototypes.

 The downside of using a linked list is the need to traverse the entire